-A bidder may correct a mistake in a bid prior to the time of opening by giving written notice to the purchasing agency of intent to withdraw the bid for modification or to withdraw the bid completely.
-Changes in a bid after opening are acceptable only if the change is made to correct a minor error that does not affect price, quantity, quality, delivery, or contractual conditions.
+A bidder/supplier may correct a mistake in a bid prior to the time of opening by giving written notice to the purchasing agency of intent to withdraw the bid for modification or to withdraw the bid completely.
+Changes in a bid after opening are acceptable only if the change is made to correct a minor error that does not affect term, price, quantity, quality, delivery, or contractual conditions.
 In case of a mathematical error in extension of price, unit price shall govern.
-This policy prevents bidders from claiming a mistake to gain a competitive advantage after bid opening.
+This policy prevents bidders/suppliers from claiming a mistake to gain a competitive advantage after bid opening.

-6.7.
-Bid Opening
+6.7 Bid Opening

 Anyone may attend the opening.
-It is considered a public.
-The Buyer will read the names of the bidders and the cost bid.
+It is considered a public opening.
+For goods, the Buyer will read the names of the bidders/suppliers and the cost bid.
+For services, the Buyer will read the names of the bidders/suppliers who submitted a bid.
 A List of Respondents will be posted to the SPB website.

 The bids will NOT be available for public viewing at the opening.
 Bids available for public viewing upon posting of the Intent to Award.
-The public posting will have all confidential/proprietary information withheld if the bidder has submitted the information in accordance with the RFP/ITB and per state statute.
-If the state determines that it must release the information in accordance with the Public Records Act, the bidder will be notified of the release.
+The public posting will have all confidential/proprietary information withheld if the bidder/supplier has submitted the information in accordance with the RFP/ITB and per state statute.
+If the state determines that it must release the information in accordance with the Public Records Act, the bidder/supplier will be notified of the release.

-6.8.
-Bid Review
+6.8 Bid Review

-The bids should be inspected to ensure they are signed by the bidder, and remove any documents designated by the bidder to be proprietary or confidential.
+The bids should be inspected to ensure they are signed by the bidder/supplier (bids may signed up to the time of bid opening), and remove any documents designated by the bidder/supplier to be proprietary or confidential.